Monttinen/Android-ProductLister/README.md

 Future development
 ==================

-Currently we have no known bugs and neither of us have any plans to develop this further.
+Currently we have no known bugs.
+In the future some kind of review function on added prices to check the authenticity of the price and picture could be implemented.
-The main problems for future development will be user handling, how to prevent the user from uploading wrong prices or useless photos.
+Updating and deleting products/prices/shops could also be added in the future, this can for now be done directly from the database.